Understanding Tenant Eviction in Belgium (2025)

 1. Formal Notice and Conciliation

 The formal process often begins with a formal notice addressed to the tenant.
 This letter, sent by the landlord, must specify the reasons for eviction, such as rent arrears or lease contract violations.
-It is advisable to set a reasonable deadline, usually two to four weeks, for the tenant to remedy the situation.
+The notice period varies depending on the lease type and reason for eviction.
+For non-payment of rent, a notice of eight days is typically provided.
+For lease termination based on other grounds, notice periods are generally longer (one to three months depending on lease duration).
 According to article 1344 of the Judicial Code, this formal notice can be followed by an attempt at conciliation before the Justice of the Peace, aiming to reach an amicable agreement.

 2. Initiation of Legal Proceedings